noxthot/ss22_julia_workshop/pages/datascience/loading_data.md

    3 │ Switzerland     8637000  Europe
 ```

-Note that the continent was given as scalar "Europe" and broadcasted to fill every row of the created `DataFrame`.
+Note that the continent was given as scalar "Europe" and it is broadcasted to fill every row of the created `DataFrame`.

 In case you want to initialize a `DataFrame` with names that are not valid Julia identifiers (e.g. containing spaces) you can also use the following form:
 ```julia-repl